magento/devdocs/guides/v2.0/cloud/trouble/trouble-crypt-key-variable.md

           ),
         );
         {% endhighlight %}
 4. If the value is incorrect, add the key value, and save your changes to `env.php`.
-If the file does not exist, create and save an `env.php` file using the format above.
 5. Exit the text editor and repeat this process for each environment.
 Test store actions in each environment to verify if the issue persists, such as completing a cart purchase.

 #### Related topics